St Mihangel's Church, Llanfihangel yn Nhowyn: Architecture and fittings

 The windows in the 19th-century part are topped with trefoils (a stonework pattern of three overlapping circles) and set into square frames.
 The north wall has three windows, one with a single light (or section) and two with pairs of lights; there are two windows on the south wall (one with three lights, another with two) as well as a blocked window at the east end of the wall.
 The church's east window is a pointed arch with a lower section of three trefoil-headed lights and two smaller lights on top.
 The windows in the extension are set into pointed arches.

 Most of the windows contain clear leaded glass, but some have stained glass.
 In 2010, a two-panel stained glass window depicting the work of the RAF Search and Rescue units at RAF Valley was dedicated by the RAF's Chaplain-in-Chief, Ray Pentland.
-The window, which also commemorates the work of the Royal National Lifeboat Institute and the RAF Mountain Rescue Service, was created by Karen Newby – wife of a former RAF Valley station commander – and Lindsey Abbott.
+The window, which also commemorates the work of the Royal National Lifeboat Institution and the RAF Mountain Rescue Service, was created by Karen Newby – wife of a former RAF Valley station commander – and Lindsey Abbott.
 Karen Newby also designed a window dedicated in 2001 to mark the work of 208 Squadron at RAF Valley.
 Another stained glass window was added in 2012 to mark the 100th anniversary of 4 Squadron.